Cooling load temperature difference calculation method: Data tables

-In addition to tables published by ASHRAE for select latitudes, a computer program called CLTDTAB, available since 1993, can be used to generate custom CLTD/CLF/SCL tables for a specific zone type for any latitude and month.
-This allows the use of this method, without interpolation, for any area in the world.
+In addition to tables published by ASHRAE for select latitudes, a computer program called CLTDTAB, released in 1993 and no longer available, could have been used to generate custom CLTD/CLF/SCL tables for a specific zone type for any latitude and month.
+This used to allow the use of this method, without interpolation, for any area in the world.

-If the program CLTDTAB is used, the results obtained using this method will tend to be very close to the more rigorous TFM Method mentioned earlier.
+If a program similar CLTDTAB is used, the results obtained using this method will tend to be very close to the more rigorous TFM Method mentioned earlier.
+CLTDTAB is no longer available, similar software can be purchased and downloaded.